micoxion/AttoviaWiki/content/Attovian Player's Guide.md

 ##### [[Tréigtheoir Sliabh]]
 A subset of Rugadhian's who split from [[Darkmount]] several thousand turns ago.
 Though scattered across Attovia, their primary home and source of culture is in [[Strana Gigantov]] alongside the [[Yewdi]] people.
 The drastic change in environment enforced a steady change in the Tréigtheoirians.
 Their complexion has become more of a light sandy brown, their body fat ratio has increased to counteract the harsh winters of the north, and every one to the last of them has a beard as white as the snow they call home.
 ### [[Yewdi]]
+A very large people who stand well above most other Attovian residents.
+They are perhaps the most unique genetic grouping on the continent.
+They carry their newborns in pouches, have extended hair at the ends of their ears, and resonate an unnatural level of body heat compared to any other species.
+The Yewdi as a group are known primarily by these obvious differences, and their tribal lifestyle is not well known.
+Even outside of [[Strana Gigantov]] they tend to latch on quickly to family groups drawing their own tribal lines with whatever delineator they can.
+They are a fiercely loyal people and often end up as body guards or "help" for the nefarious and innocent.
 ### [[Gnomes]]
+Smaller even than the shorter spectrum of [[Human#Nammalians|Nammalians]], Gnomish society always has an interesting collision with the rest of the world around it.
+Most bakeries being run by these little people have internals constructed on a different scale than other typical structures in a city outside the [[Shen Dynasty]].
+Especially for the larger Yewdi and Girav gel, it may feel like walking into an upscaled doll house.
+Gnomes are quite proud of their culture however, having risen from their oppressed past, they boast a new history of culture and development.
+After all, no other group can make the claim to pastries that the Gnomes can.
 ### [[Krest]]
 ### [[Tieflings]]
 ### [[Girav gel]]